HGLabor/survival-tutorial/README.md

 # HGLabor Survival - Tutorial
-Learn everything about the new features in HGLaborSurvival Before you start to read make sure that you have installed the resourcepack If not type /rp in the chat to download it
+Learn everything about the new features in HGLaborSurvival!
+Before you read further, make sure that you have installed the server resourcepack.
+If not, execute the /rp command to download it.

 # Moonflight
 In HGLaborSurvival you can fly to the moon.
-Just place your crafted rocket on the ground and enjoy the flight but before you start here an little Checklist:
+Just place your crafted rocket on the ground and enjoy the flight.
+Before you start, here is a checklist of what you need:

-- You need an full set of the spacesuit
+- a full spacesuit set
-- You need an strong sword
+- a strong sword
-- You need an to know how to craft these things
+- you have to know the crafting recipes of these items

 # Crafting Recipes